Indiana abortion clinics stop providing abortions ahead of near-total abortion ban taking effect

 On Monday — the last day for it to do so — the ACLU of Indiana filed a petition for a rehearing with the high court asking it to keep the ban on hold while it pursues a narrower preliminary injunction in a trial court to address the scope of the ban’s exemption allowing women facing serious health risks to obtain abortions.

 That filing delays the certification of the court’s ruling while it considers whether to grant or deny that petition, said court spokesperson Kathryn Dolan.
-It’s unclear how long it may take the high court to decide the matter, but after rehearing petitions are filed, the opposing party — in this case the state’s attorneys — have 15 days to file a response.
+It’s unclear how long it may take the high court to decide the matter.
+But the state attorney general’s office, which had 15 days to respond to the rehearing request, filed it Tuesday, urging the court to “promptly deny plaintiffs’ groundless and exceedingly calculated rehearing petition” and calling it “a transparent attempt” to delay certification of the court’s ruling.

+Attorney General’s office spokeswoman Katlyn Milligan said in a statement Tuesday that, “On the eve of Indiana’s pro-life law going into effect, the ACLU and Planned Parenthood made a desperate attempt to prevent Indiana from enforcing our own law.
+We responded to this filing immediately and are now waiting for the Court to rule.”

-Gibron said Planned Parenthood ended abortion services Monday in light of the state’s guidance and the uncertainty over when the court will certify its abortion ban ruling.
+Planned Parenthood ended abortion services at its four clinics Monday in light of the state’s guidance and the uncertainty over when the court will certify its abortion ban ruling, Gibron said.

 “The reality is that it can happen at any point.
 The Supreme Court could certify it this afternoon,” she said.